magneticio/vamp2setup/README.md

 Select List Virtual Service and click on edit.
 Now specify the following condition and hit submit.

-Open the Gateway tab, click List Gateway, select the gateway and click on edit.

-Then add the following condition and hit submit:

 ````
 header "User-Agent" regex "^.*(Chrome).*$"  or header "User-Agent" regex "^.*(Nexus 6P).*$"
 ````

 This will tell the Virtual Service to only pass requests to the Service when the `User-Agent` HTTP header contains either "Chrome" or "Nexus 6P".
-You can test the effect of this condition from a browser or with a tool like `cURL` that allows you to send HTTP requests towards your service.
+You can test the effect of this condition from a browser or with a tool like `cURL`.
 You can now check what happened on kubernetes by running the command:

 ````